DarkStarSword/3d-fixes/Subnautica/README.md

 2. If you are running the 32bit version of the game, replace the DLLS with the ones in the 32bit directory.

+3. Disable motion blur in the game settings.